Unboxed-Software/solana-course/content/token22-on-chain.md

 ### 5. Explore program design

 Now that we have confirmed the program builds, let's take a look at the layout of the program.
-You'll notice inside `/programs/token22-staking/src` there is are a few different files:
+You'll notice inside `/programs/token22-staking/src` there are a few different files:
 * `lib.rs`
 * `error.rs`
 * `state.rs`